Farah-H/Plane-Project/README.md

  a non empty list containing the relevant flight information for that day.
 If no flights are travelling that day or an invalid date is provided it should return False.
 ## Staff class
-- A staff should be able to add a passenger with the add_passenger() method which will return True if this was successful (i.e. their information is correct) and False if their information is invalid (i.e. their Passport Number is in the wrong format)
+- A staff member should be able to add a passenger with the add_passenger() method which will return True if this was successful (i.e. their information is correct) and False if their information is invalid (i.e. their Passport Number is in the wrong format)
--
+- A staff member should be able to change a passengers details with the change_passenger() method.
+When calling this method with existing user details, the details should be changed and the method should return True, if the passenger does not exist, the data should not be changed and the method should return False
+- A staff member should be able to return the correct details for a specific flight from the database with the display_flight() method
+- A staff member should be able to return the correct details for a specific passenger from the database with the display_passenger method if the passenger exists, if they don't exist the method should return False
 ## StaffMember class
 - Can the StaffMember log in to be able to perform tasks that only Staff can perform?
 - Can a StaffMember change their details e.g. regularly changing their passwords to ensure the system is secure?